abhisheksoni1/2026_Closed-loop-Human-AI-driven-optimization-of-geological-hydrogen-production/README.md

 __Data analysis code__: Python scripts for data analysis to generate manuscript-level figures.

 __SHAP-IQ code and others__: Google collab notebooks for SHAP-IQ and other codes.

+__License__
+The dataset in this repository is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to share and adapt the data, even commercially, as long as you provide proper attribution.